-Compound 1 is a new photosensitive material that shows an intense coloration effect (from blue-green to black/dark green) in the solid state when irradiated with UV/Vis light or daylight.
-The effect is related to ligand-to-metal charge transfer, from the oxalate ligand to Fe(III) ions due to the partial photodecomposition of the oxalate ligand (photodissociation of the coordinated bond between Fe(III) and the oxygen atom) and reduction to Fe(II), together with the formation of a carbon dioxide radical ion (CO2-).
-Simultaneously, the radical ion most likely reacts with the cationic units $[{Cu(bpy)}2(\mu-C_2O_4)]^{2+}$ forming reduced, diamagnetic Cu(I) ion and gaseous $CO_2$ is released.
+Compound 1 was investigated for its photosensitive properties, as it exhibits an intense coloration (from blue-green to black/dark green) in the solid state when irradiated with UV/Vis light or daylight.
+The effect is related to ligand-to-metal charge transfer, from the oxalate ligand to Fe(III) ions due to the partial photodecomposition of the oxalate ligand (photodissociation of the coordinated bond between Fe(III) and the oxygen atom) and reduction to Fe(II), together with the formation of a carbon dioxide radical ion $(CO_2^{-})$ .
+Simultaneously, the radical ion most likely reacts with the cationic units $[{Cu(bpy)}2(\mu-C_2O_4)]^{2+}$ forming reduced, diamagnetic Cu(I) ion and gaseous CO2 is released.
 The other copper atom of the oxalate-bridged cationic moiety remains in the +2 oxidation state, as confirmed by magnetic research, implying that during the photocoloration process two electrons are released from the oxalate ligand and accepted by the metal atoms, followed by decomposition of the reactive oxalate.
 This photochromic mechanism and the property changes caused by the irradiation were investigated, confirmed and explained by complementing different techniques and methods of characterization in the solid state before and after the irradiation of compound 1: powder X-ray diffraction, diffuse reflectance UV/Vis, IR and EPR spectroscopy, magnetization and impedance measurements, and DFT calculations.